There are three assignments for this course. The grade breakdown is as follows:

 Assignment #3: March 31

 Please note that the assignment due dates are FIRM.
 Extensions will only be granted in the case of personal or medical emergencies.

 Submitting Your Assignments

-You should submit your assignment to your instructor by uploading it to the Blackboard Connect assignment dropbox.
+You should submit your assignment to your instructor by uploading it to the appropriate assignment in Canvas Assignments.
 Please use the following file naming convention for your assignment file:

 For example: bullen1.doc

 Please note that we will not be able to review assignment drafts.

 - Assignments must be uploaded in Word format to Canvas Assignments.

 - They must be double-spaced and paginated, and should contain the following:

 - assignment name and number,